collective/dexterity.localroles/README.rst

 A new configuration page is added as a new tab on a dexterity type configuration.

+A configuration line has the following fields:

+* the state
+* the principal
+* the roles
+* an optional configuration as string, but evaluated as a dict: {'utility name': [roles]}.
+The utility implements ILocalRolesRelatedSearchUtility and get related objects.

-You can now define for each state which principal will receive some local roles automatically.
+You can then define for each state which principal will receive some local roles automatically on the content, and other local roles on related content.

 By example:

 * on the "pending" state, the "stephen" user will receive the following role: Reviewer.
-* on the "published" state, the 'editors' group will receive the following roles: Editor, Reviewer.
+* on the "published" state, the "editors" group will receive the following roles: Editor, Reviewer.

+The utility "dexterity.localroles.related_parent" get the object parent and can be used to give local roles on the content parent.

+* on the "pending" state, the "stephen" user will receive on the content parent the role: Reviewer.

 Those automaticaly given roles cannot be manually removed by the "sharing" tab (read only, as inherited roles).